-While these secular technological changes have been occurring over the past several decades, we believe that their impact on the business models and earnings potential of a wide range of businesses are now becoming more tangible as, in many cases, these effects have been masked in recent years by the great financial crisis, the extended period of historically ultra-low interest rates globally, and, more recently, the impact of a substantial change in US corporate tax policy.
+While the secular technological forces that are altering the competitive advantages across industries have been occurring over the past several decades, we believe that their impact on the business models and earnings potential of a wide range of businesses are now becoming more tangible as, in many cases, these effects have been masked in recent years by the great financial crisis, the extended period of historically ultra-low interest rates globally, and, more recently, the impact of a substantial change in US corporate tax policy.
 As these factors fade into history, we believe the impact of the creative and destructive secular forces of mobile information technology will become increasingly apparent as the primary force creating a widening dispersion of revenue and earnings changes and stock price performance among a broad cross section of companies and industries.
-This, in turn, offers a deep roster of businesses that we believe have the ability to grow their earnings and cash flow dramatically in the years ahead as they innovate and take market and profit share as well as a growing list of companies that are at risk of substantial valuation destruction should they fail to adapt.
-We believe that focusing on identifying and investing in the winners of this period of creativity and destruction, and avoiding (or in our long/short strategy, shorting) the likely losers will be the most important consideration in our investment process for both protecting capital and generating future investment returns.
+This transformation, in turn, offers a deep roster of businesses that we believe have the ability to grow their earnings and cash flow dramatically in the years ahead as they innovate and take market and profit share as well as a growing list of companies that are at risk of substantial valuation destruction should they fail to adapt.

-When viewed through this lens, we view the ability to find and focus on innovators such as Amazon, Alphabet and Facebook - three businesses that did not exist 20 years ago and yet are amongst the top five market cap companies in the S&P 500 today - and avoid businesses such as General Electric, Kodak, Sears or Blockbuster, (or other past or current companies that failed to adapt) as the critical foundation to sustaining strong investment returns during and though periods of short-term volatility.
+When viewed through this lens, we view the ability to find and focus on innovators such as Amazon, Alphabet and Facebook - three businesses that did not exist 20 years ago and yet are amongst the top five market cap companies in the S&P 500 today - and avoid and/or sell short businesses such as General Electric, Kodak, Sears or Blockbuster, (or other past or current companies that failed to adapt) as the critical foundation to sustaining strong investment returns during and through periods of short-term volatility.
 It is not just tech innovators that may thrive during this period.
-Incumbents such as Nike and Adidas - who have seized the opportunity to go direct to their customers while enhancing their commitments to product innovation - have maintained strong sales results while also significantly growing margins.
-This stands in stark contrast to the experience of Under Armour, which allowed its brand to go down market to outlets and discounters, pressuring both sales and margins while also putting its premium brand image at risk.
-While "interesting" political and cyclical developments will always be newsworthy and may result in short-term market volatility, we believe the forces of creative destruction imposed by technological change, and management's ability to adapt to them, will the critical factor for investing for years to come.
+Incumbents such as Nike and Adidas (both of which we are long) - who have seized the opportunity to go direct to their customers while enhancing their commitments to product innovation - have maintained strong sales results while also significantly growing margins.
+This stands in stark contrast to the experience of Under Armour (which we are short), which allowed its brand to go down market to outlets and discounters, pressuring both sales and margins while also putting its premium brand image at risk.
+While "interesting" political and cyclical developments will always be newsworthy and may result in short-term market volatility, we believe the forces of creative destruction imposed by technological change, and management's ability to adapt to them, will be the critical factors for investing for years to come.